Introduction

 WeatherMesh is the world’s most accurate AI weather model, and is used operationally to guide the largest balloon constellation in the world.

 WeatherMesh currently predicts surface temperature, pressure, winds, precipitation, and radiation; and then geopotential, temperature, winds, and moisture at 28 pressure levels.
-Outputs have a resolution of 0.25 degrees, and are best at a time horizon between <1 and 5 days out.
+It has both a deterministic and and ensemble forecast system, each with a resolution of 0.25 degrees.
+It also has a specialized point-forecasting model for arbitrary locations in between grid points.

 The WindBorne API is designed to be predictable, performant, and easy to use.